Commit-Boost/commit-boost-client/docs/docs/developing/commit-module.md

 ```rust
 SIG_RECEIVED_COUNTER.inc();
 ```
-These will automatically scraped by the Prometheus service running, and exposed on port `9090`.
+These will be automatically scraped by the Prometheus service running, and exposed on port `9090`.
 We plan to allow developers to ship pre-made dashboards together with their modules, to allow Node Operators to have an improved oversight on the modules they are running.